 On Feb.
 25, a three-judge panel of the U.S. Court of Appeals for the Second Circuit heard oral argument in Force v.
 Facebook, a case about whether Facebook can be held liable for the use of its platform to coordinate and encourage violent attacks by users linked to Hamas.

 On Feb.
-22, a federal judge in the Southern District of Texas ruled that the male-only Selective Service System (SSS) violates Fifth Amendment Equal Protection principles.
+22, a federal judge in the Southern District of Texas ruled that it is unconstitutional for the government to require only men to register for the draft.

 Last Week at the Military Commissions: Defense Teams Assert Conflict in Session Cut Short by Medical Emergency